Midwife in the Tire Swing

 “Oh.
 Yes.”
 Full, rich sensuous lips executed a practiced pout.
 An entrancing line of crinkles flashed across the bridge of Clear-eyed Alicia’s nose, then disappeared with a change of mood.
 “You are fooling.
 You are toying with me.
 You want to get me to the nearest hotel is all.”

-“And where are they now?” asked Clear-eyed Alicia.
+“And where are they now, the ladies?” asked Clear-eyed Alicia.
 She studied the smut-gray facades of the onetime elegant cast iron buildings.
 Swirls of veined verdigris had been painted over the slender fluted cast iron columns to simulate the look of marble.
 “The real look of wood,” said Lucy.

 “Wood?”
 The girl was flabbergasted.
 “I thought they were marble.
 The pillars?”
 The pout returned “You are having your fun with me.”

-“No, dear Alicia, that will come in due course.
-The phrase is a mockery of the false claims of advertising-yet-to-come.
-I can see the future too, as well as level enemy cities and knock the snot out of Hitler with a flick of my bombsite.
-Did I tell you that?
-That I can, as is the mete and merit of all higher vertebrates, infer the future out of past happenings.”
+“No, dear Alicia, that will come in due course.”
 In the near distance, the Wanamaker department store squatted stolidly—in command of its own whole block square of precious Gotham real estate.
 Lucy stood to stretch and pace; he wanted a cigarette.

 “I read this poem once in the Ladies Home Journal,” said Alicia.